BMW N54 vs. N55 Comparison: Horsepower, Reliability, and Tune-ability

 BMW got things right from the start with the N55 – something that can’t be said for the N54.
 Putting aside the early issues the N54 and N55 are both relatively reliable engines.
 Some of the supporting hardware such as valve cover gaskets and water pumps are common issues on each, and will likely be for the distant future.
 After all, BMW isn’t targeting customers looking for the most reliable cars on the road.
 BMW builds “The Ultimate Driving Machine” which the two engines live up to and then some.

 N54 vs. N55 Engine Internals

 I won’t spend long on this subject as the engine internals can be another controversial topic, and for those looking to stay with stock turbos the internals on each engine are plenty strong.
 The N54 comes stock with a forged crankshaft and rods.
-The N55 features a cast iron crankshaft and rods.
-Both the N54 and N55 have cast irons pistons.
+The N55 features a cast crankshaft and forged rods.
+Both the N54 and N55 have cast pistons.
 Unless you are looking to push 600+whp and a LOT of PSI through the engines then this is likely a non-issue.
 Both engines are incredibly strong factory motors than can handle plenty of abuse on the stock blocks and internals.

 So…Twin-Turbochargers or Single Turbo?